SalemHarrache/ricm4-Easy-Elua/README.rst

 Combined with the powerful eLua, Easy-eLua offers:

--Source code portability: Like in Lua, you program in C, Lua or a mixture of both and your program runs in a wide varied of (sometimes radically different) platforms and architectures supported.
+* Source code portability: Like in Lua, you program in C, Lua or a mixture of both and your program runs in a wide varied of (sometimes radically different) platforms and architectures supported.

--Embedded RAD: Prototype and experiment on a Rapid Aplication Develop model.
+* Embedded RAD: Prototype and experiment on a Rapid Aplication Develop model.
 Test your ideas directly on the target platforms and cheap development kits.
 No need for simulators or future code adaptations.